Indiana University–Purdue University Indianapolis Public Art Collection

 The IUPUI Public Art Collection, located in Indianapolis, Indiana, United States, consists of more than 30 works of sculpture located outdoors on the campus of Indiana University–Purdue University Indianapolis.
 IUPUI is a public shared campus of Indiana University and Purdue University that was created in 1969.
-More than 30,000 students attend IUPUI today and view the sculptures as they walk, bicycle and drive around the campus.
+More than 30,000 students attend IUPUI today and view the sculptures as they walk, bicycle, and drive around the campus.

-Especially notable sculptures in the collection include James Wille Faust's The Herron Arch 1 (2005), the Peirce Geodetic Monument (1987) and Steve Wooldridge's Zephyr (1998).
-Additional sculptures are located on private property adjacent to IUPUI, including the Indiana Avenue cultural district, Riley Hospital and the J. F. Miller Foundation.
+Especially notable sculptures in the collection include James Wille Faust's The Herron Arch 1 (2005), the Peirce Geodetic Monument (1987), and Steve Wooldridge's Zephyr (1998).
+Additional sculptures are located on private property adjacent to IUPUI, including the Indiana Avenue cultural district, Riley Hospital for Children, and the J. F. Miller Foundation.
 IUPUI also holds a collection of art works located indoors, including Dale Chihuly’s DNA Tower (2003).